DreamOfTheRedChamber/system-design-interviews/storage_mySQL/lock.md

 ![Gap lock example 2](../.gitbook/assets/lock_nextkey_locked_max.png)

 ## Next-key lock
-### Prerequistes:
+### Prerequistes
-* If the where condition covers both gap lock and record lock, then next-key lock will be used.
+* If it is not covered by gap lock and record lock.

 ### Example
 * Relationship with other locks: